hp-all/rePhrase/README.md

 ## Create Directory for Project: 'rePhrase'

     > expo init rePhrase
-  ### pull from this github repository into the rePhrase directory
+  then pull from this github repository into the rePhrase directory
 ## Run Project

     > npm start